 - Ed Wood's infamous Glen or Glenda opens with a transvestite called Patrick/Patricia having killed herself with the suicide note explaining that she had been arrested for public crossdressing four times and being constantly persecuted was too exhausting, believing that she would be happier and freer in death.

 - This is what Aaron from Latter Days tries to do.
-After excommunicated from Mormon Church after cought kissing Christian, he found out that Christian getting close to him was nothing more than a 50-dollar bet he had with his co-workers.
+After being excommunicated from the Mormon Church after he's caught kissing Christian, he found out that Christian getting close to him was nothing more than a 50-dollar bet he had with his co-workers.
 And then, when he told his mother he was gay, his mother slapped him and said that being gay was unforgivable.
 Aaron then decided to slit his wrist, but didn't die.
 Viewers and Christian, however, were made to believe he died for the sake of drama.

 - Subverted in the 1931 film Mädchen in Uniform (Girls in Uniform), which ends with a lesbian teenager's classmates preventing her suicide.
 The original stage play, Gestern und heute by Christa Winsloe, ends less happily, thus fitting the trope.